 During World War I, Italian aeronautical engineer Gianni Caproni developed a series of multi-engine heavy bombers that played a key role in the Allied strategic bombing campaign.
-His bombers were produced not only in Italy, but also in France, Great Britain and the United States.
+His bombers were produced not only in Italy, but also in France and the United States.

 In late 1914 Caproni designed the Ca. 31, powered by three Gnome rotary engines.
 The following year, Caproni produced a new version, the Ca. 32.
 Very similar to the Ca. 31, it had three FIAT 100-hp water-cooled in-line engines.
 Three months after Italy's entry into WWI, the first Ca. 32s attacked an Austrian air base at Aisovizza, and by the end of the year, regular raids were being mounted against other Austrian targets.